I love tradition. Especially around holidays.

 Now, I should mention that while my family tradition is to eat fresh stollen straight out of the oven on Christmas morning, the more proper German tradition is to make this 4-6 weeks ahead of Christmas and let it age to perfection, then dust it with powdered sugar just before serving.
 Plus, then you don't have to make this on Christmas Eve so it's fresh on Christmas morning.
 Brilliant.

 Want to know how to age stollen?
-Wrap your cool loaves in rum-soaked cheesecloth, surround with foil or cling wrap (stay tuned for our homemade cling wrap tutorial in January, which is PERFECT for this application), then place in plastic bags and set aside in a cool, dark closet until Christmas morning.
+Wrap your cool loaves in rum-soaked cheesecloth, surround with foil or cling wrap (like this homemade DIY cling wrap), then place in plastic bags and set aside in a cool, dark closet until Christmas morning.
 Sprinkle with powdered sugar and slather with apricot jam, if desired.

 - 300 g (~1 1/4 cup) sourdough starter, domed